If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 The Battle of Oxford, as some call it, was a pivotal moment in the Civil Rights struggle.
 It showed how strong local resistance would be to integration, and the lengths the federal government would go to see that civil rights were honored.

 Today you’ll find a moving monument to Meredith, and a campus that acknowledges its role in the event.

-Oxford is about 90 minutes from Memphis and worth a visit for its history and charming town square.
+Oxford is about 90 minutes from both Memphis and the Emmett Till sites near Sumner, Mississippi.
+It’s worth a visit for its history and charming town square.
 As you arrive on campus, stop at the information office at the Student Union.
 You should be able to pick up a campus map, and the helpful brochure, Remembering the Events of 1962 on The University of Mississippi Campus.

 The Meredith monument and most of the historic sites are located within walking distance.

 Meredith, a nine-year Air Force veteran, said he was motivated by John F. Kennedy’s inaugural speech to enroll at the university as a transfer student from all-black Jackson State College.
 After being rejected in 1961, his case went to the U.S. Supreme Court, which ruled in his favor.
 Although Mississippi Gov. Ross Barnett tried to block the enrollment, Meredith arrived on Sept.
 30, 1962, under the protection of federal marshals.

 By the end of the night nearly 30,000 troops had been deployed in the city.
 That didn’t stop an estimated 2,000 white protesters, who hurled bricks, pipes and Molotov cocktails at the federal officials.
 By the end of the evening, two people were killed, more than 200 marshals were wounded, and 200 protesters arrested.